hyundai-robotics/doc-svtool-change/2-user-interface/4-monitoring.md

 - Servo Tool Change Function
-Displays whether the servo tool change function is enabled for the auxiliary axis.
+Displays whether the servo tool change function is enabled for the additional axis.

 - Servo Tool Connection Status
-Indicates the current connection state of the servo tool on the auxiliary axis.
+Indicates the current connection state of the servo tool on the additional axis.
 If the tool is connected, the corresponding tool identifier is displayed.
 If disconnected, “--” is shown.